-Children Missing from Education can be a potential sign of abuse or neglect including sexual exploitation, undergoing female genital mutilation, forced marriage or travelling to conflict zones.
+Children Missing from Education can be a potential sign of abuse or neglect including sexual exploitation, child criminal exploitation, undergoing female genital mutilation, forced marriage or travelling to conflict zones.

-- ALL staff and volunteers follow school procedures when a child misses education particularly on repeat occasions to help identify the risk of abuse and neglect - The school Attendance Policy is up to date, reviewed annually and includes reference to CME - There is an admissions policy and an attendance register - The Local Authority is informed of any pupil who fails to attend school regularly, or has been absent without the schools permission for a continuous period of 10 school days or more - where reasonably possible schools and colleges should hold more than one emergency contact number for their pupils and students. - All staff will be aware that children going missing from education can be a warning sign of safeguarding considerations and act on these in line with the policy
+- ALL staff and volunteers follow school procedures when a child misses education particularly on repeat occasions to help identify the risk of abuse and neglect - The school Attendance Policy See website is up to date, reviewed annually and includes reference to CME and procedures followed in the case of children missing or who have attendance concerns - There is an admissions policy and an attendance register - The Local Authority is informed of any pupil who fails to attend school regularly,

+- or has been absent without the schools permission for a continuous period of 10 school days or more - Where reasonably possible schools and colleges should hold more than one emergency contact number for their pupils and students. - ALL staff will be aware that children going missing from education can be a warning sign of safeguarding considerations. .